shinchanat/Py/README.md

     print(extracted_txt)

-### PyReader extracts text from first page by default , pass the page number to extract text from a perticular page.
+#### PyReader extracts text from first page by default , pass the page number to extract text from a perticular page.

-## Reading the text  passed in input function.

-    import PyReader

-    pdf = PyReader.Read()
-    name = input('Enter your name :')
-    pdf.readtxt(name,voice = 'm')

-    """{m : male ,f : female} pass any of these to change the voice of the engine. defaults to female."""

-###